GetStream/awesome-saas-services/README.md

 # Awesome SaaS Services - Brought to You by GetStream.io

 Awesome SaaS Services is a curated of the best SaaS services for developers to build modern, scalable applications.
-Here at [Stream](https://getstream.io), we use a number of SaaS solutions to keep our business up and running smoothly.
+Here at [Stream](https://getstream.io), we use a number of SaaS solutions to keep our business up and running smoothly, and we've decided to share some of the services that we choose, in addition to other great SaaS services that may benefit you and your business.

 We don't believe in vendor lock in, so we tend to lean toward services that allow us to move when necessary, as the business requires.
 Below is a comprehensive and growing list of services that we use at [Stream](https://getstream.io).